-On February 22, 2001, Vishay sent a letter to the board of directors of Siliconix proposing to acquire the publicly held shares of Siliconix at a price of \$28.82 per share in cash or, alternatively, in a stock-for-stock exchange at a somewhat lower price.
+On February 22, 2001, Vishay sent a letter to the board of directors of Siliconix proposing to acquire the publicly held shares of Siliconix not already owned by Vishay at a price of \$28.82 per share in cash or, alternatively, in a stock-for-stock exchange at a somewhat lower price.
 Simultaneously with the letter, Vishay issued a press release disclosing the offer and its material terms to the public.